-exa is questionnaire is designed to assist UHC in determining if it is safe for you to enter into a m room (during a procedure or not).
-It is important that you answer all of the following q r some reason you don't understand the question please ask the MRI Technologist for uestions.
-If Circle One 1 Do you have a pacemaker, wires, defibrillator, stents or implanted heart valves?
+exa nis questionnaire is designed to assist UHC in determining if it is safe for you to enter into am room (during a procedure or not).
+It is important that you answer all of the following bu do not understand the question, please ask the MRI Technologist for assistance.
+Circle e One 1 Do you have a pacemaker, wires, defibrillator, stents or implanted heart valves?
 YES NO 2 Have you ever had a head surgery requiring an aneurysm clip or coil?
 YES NO 3 Have you ever had any type of surgery?
 YES NO Please list: Procedure Date Procedure Date Procedure Date Procedure Date 4 Do you have any metal implanted in your body from any surgical procedure?
 YES NO 5 Have you ever had an injury to your eyes or body where metal fragments could be lodged?
 YES NO 6 Do you have any electronic pumps, stimulators, shunts or t.e.n.s. units implanted in your body?
-YES NO 7 Do you have any metal pins, joints, prosthetics or metallic objects in or attached to you body? r YES NO 8 Do you have dentures, hearing aids, or middle/inner ear prosthesis?
+YES NO 7 Do you have any metal pins, joints, prosthetics, or metallic objects in or attached to your body?
+YES NO 8 Do you have dentures, hearing aids, or middle/inner ear prosthesis?
 YES NO 9 Do you have any form of body piercing (ear, tongue, nose, exotic)?
 YES NO 10 For females, are you pregnant or is there a possibility that you could be pregnant?
-YES NO 11 Is there any device or item that you think should be brought to the attention of the MR technologist prior to your entry into the MRI scan room?
-YES NO If yes list
+YES NO 11 Is there any device or item that you think should be brought to the attention of the M technologist prior to your entry into the MRI scan room?
+IR YES NO If ves. list